 The last major update to the ever-evolving USB standard came in 2013 with USB 3.1, and that was accompanied by the introduction of the new USB-C connector.
 If anything, it could become the default connection standard for even more devices.

-Apple's latest MacBook uses a single USB-C socket to not just connect to all its peripherals, but also to provide power.
-More recently, the HTC 10 and LG G5 have incorporated USB-C into their designs.
+Apple helped kick off the trend with the 12-inch MacBook that used a single USB-C socket to not just connect to all its peripherals, but also to provide power.
+More recently, the HTC 10 and LG G5 have incorporated USB-C into their designs, as well as the ill-fated Galaxy Note 7 and Google Pixel phones.

 But just what makes USB-C better than its predecessors?
 Let's take a closer look.